 respond to the Code Applicant within 14 calendar days from the date of receipt of the Form A by sending a Form B Canadian Non-Geographic NXX Code Confirmation indicating a Non-Geographic NXX Code assignment, reservation, return, denial, or information change, or requesting additional information, or denying the request, and

-If the application is approved and a Non-Geographic NXX Code(s) is assigned, the CNA shall, within one business day, notify TRA of the assigned Non-Geographic NXX Code(s) and Carrier Identification information for publication; e.g., in the LERGTM Routing Guide.
-The TRA will input the 6YY NXX in the Business Integrated Routing and Rating System (BIRRDS) within five business days of receiving the notification.

 The CNA shall only assign, reserve, change or accept the return of a Non-Geographic NXX Code if the Form A or C is signed and submitted by an Authorized Representative of the Code Applicant.
 The CNA will maintain a confidential list of Authorized Representatives for all Code Applicants.